sourcegraph/sourcegraph-lightstep/README.md

         ...
     }
     ```
-1. Enable the extension and visit a file such as http://localhost:3080/github.com/theupdateframework/notary/-/blob/tuf/signed/sign.go that has LightStep coverage data.
-You should see lines colors green, yellow, and red.
+1. Enable the extension and visit a file such as http://localhost:3080/github.com/sourcegraph/go-langserver@bf90fac03a4d1a07f50701547d56fabfdb0c32ec/-/blob/langserver/loader.go#L29:30 or http://localhost:3080/github.com/sourcegraph/javascript-typescript-langserver@50df3752f631abca884e2a41426c1f70afa07ca8/-/blob/src/connection.ts#L236:29 that has LightStep "start span" calls.
+You should see a link after each such line.